What Is the Wolverine Stack?

 Evidence Highlights

 - BPC-157 orthopaedic review (PMC, 2025): 35 preclinical studies + 1 human pilot showing benefit in tendon, muscle, bone, and cartilage repair.
-Extensive preclinical basis with human data emerging.
+Takeaway: Extensive preclinical basis; human data emerging.[1]

-- TB-500/Thymosin beta-4 multi-tissue review (Goldstein, 2015): Documented repair effects across muscle, tendon, cornea, cardiac, and neural tissue with anti-fibrotic and pro-angiogenic mechanisms.
+- TB-500/Tβ4 multi-tissue review (Goldstein, 2015): Documented repair effects across muscle, tendon, cornea, cardiac, and neural tissue with anti-fibrotic and pro-angiogenic mechanisms.
+Takeaway: Systemic healing agent with multiple tissue targets.[2]

-- Thymosin beta-4 Phase II wound trial: Improved closure of chronic venous stasis ulcers in human subjects with topical gel.
-Human proof-of-concept for the thymosin beta-4 lineage of peptides.
+- Tβ4 Phase II wound trial: Improved closure of chronic venous stasis ulcers in human subjects with topical Tβ4 gel.
+Takeaway: Human proof-of-concept for the Tβ4 lineage of peptides.

 Next Steps